next-theme/theme-next-docs/source/docs/theme-settings/footer.md

 #### Site Footer Icon

-By default NexT shows black `user` icon {% btn #,, user %} without animation between year and copyright information in the footer.
+By default NexT shows red `heart` icon {% btn #,, heart %} with animation between year and copyright information in the footer.
 You can configure it by editing values in `icon` section in {% label primary@theme config file %}.

 {% tabs icon %}
 <!-- tab <code>name</code> -->